 The “standard” or “regular” base period for an unemployment benefits claim consists of the first four of the last five completed quarters.
-The four calendar quarters are January to March, April to June, July to September, and October to December.
-For example, if your benefit year begins April 6, 2016, your base period would be all four quarters of 2015.
+The four calendar quarters are as follows:

-Unemployed individuals who lack sufficient wages to qualify for federal unemployment benefits using the standard base period may be eligible under an “alternate base period” which consists of the four most recent completed quarters.
-Using the April 6, 2016, filing date example, the alternate base period would be April 1, 2015 through March 31, 2016.
+Unemployed individuals who lack sufficient wages to qualify for federal unemployment benefits using the standard base period may be eligible under an “alternate base period” which consists of the four most recently completed quarters.

 The total amount of federal unemployment benefits that can be paid during the benefit year is 26 times the weekly benefit amount plus an allowance for dependents or an amount equal to the total wages for insured work paid during the base period, whichever amount is less.

-After unemployment applicants file their unemployment benefits claim, they may be scheduled for a telephone interview.
-Usually, the interview involves filling out and submitting a questionnaire, but in some circumstances, the applicant may be required to report to an IDES office in person.
+After becoming unemployed through no fault of their own, residents can go through the unemployment insurance application process online.
+They may be scheduled for a telephone interview, which usually involves filling out and submitting a questionnaire.
+But in some circumstances, the applicant may be required to report to an IDES office in person.